pyvista/pyvista/docs/core/lights.rst

     plotter.show()

 ..
 Note::

-   VTK has known issues when rendering shadows using off-screen rendering or rendering on some integrated processors (e.g. Intel GPUs).
-For example, the shadow shown here looks oblong when it should be circular.
+   VTK has known issues when rendering shadows on certain window sizes.
+Be prepared to experiment with the ``window_size`` parameter.

 API reference